-Unit - 9 Tourism in India
+Unit - 12 🗆 Tourism in India

-- 9.1 Introduction
+- 12.1 Introduction

-- 9.2 Tourism Infrastructure
+- 12.2 Tourism Infrastructure

-- 9.3 Tourism Infrastucture-Indian Experience
+- 12.3 Tourism Infrastucture-Indian Experience

-- 9.4 Accomodation Facilities
+- 12.4 Accomodation Facilities

-- 9.5 Classification of Hotels
+- 12.5 Classification of Hotels

-- 9.6 Case Studies
+- 12.6 Case Studies

-- 9.7 Summary
+- 12.7 Summary

 The concept of tourism, particularly in the Indian perspective is not new.
 It has tranditional significance embodied in history.
-The practices for travelling for different reasons are found in a resent India.
-For centures India has been a centre of attraction for different people for different reasons in the outside world.
+The practices for travelling for different reasons are found in a recent India.
+For centuries India has been a centre of attraction for different people for different reasons in the outside world.

-9.2 Tourism Infrastructure
+12.2 Tourism Infrastructure

-The tourism infrastructure means on which the development of tourism is depended.
-Primarily tourism infrastructure includes transport and accommodation.
-In addition to these there are some other components-such as slopes, drainage and sewage system, communications services etc.
+The tourism infrastructure means on which the development of tourism is dependent.
+Primarily tourism infrastructure includes transport and accomodation.
+In addition to these there are some other components-such as slope, drainage and sewage system, communication services etc.

-9.3 Tourism Infrastucture-Indian Experience
+12.3 Tourism Infrastucture-Indian Experience